Abel Hernández

-Abel Mathías Hernández Platero (born 8 August 1990) is a Uruguayan professional footballer who plays as a striker for Peñarol.
+Abel Mathías Hernández Platero (born 8 August 1990) is a Uruguayan professional footballer who plays as a forward for Uruguayan Primera División club Liverpool Montevideo.

-Hernández began his career with Central Español and Peñarol, and spent five-and-a-half seasons in Italy with Palermo before joining Hull City for a club record £10 million in September 2014.
+Hernández began his career with Central Español and Peñarol, and spent five and a half seasons in Italy with Palermo before joining Hull City for a club record £10 million in September 2014.
 Four years later, he joined CSKA Moscow, and upon his release signed for Al Ahli in 2019.
 After was released by the Qatari club a year later, he moved to Brazil, first joining Internacional and later on Fluminense.
+Now he joined CR Vasco da Gama.

 A full international since 2010, Hernández has competed at various international tournaments with Uruguay, including their victory at the 2011 Copa América.

 Club career

 Early career

 Nicknamed La Joya, he started his professional career with Uruguayan side Central Español, immediately scoring five goals in his first four games.
 He was subsequently acquired by Peñarol, where he played a handful of games and also gained a spot into the Under-20 Uruguayan side.